edgelesssys/marblerun.sh/content/docs/getting-started/sgx-device-plugin.md

 * [Azure](https://github.com/Azure/aks-engine/blob/master/docs/topics/sgx.md#deploying-the-sgx-device-plugin)
 * [Alibaba Cloud](https://github.com/AliyunContainerService/sgx-device-plugin)

-Marblerun checks if an SGX device plugin is already running and deploys Azure's plugin otherwise.
+## Creating a cluster with an SGX device plugin

-{{<note>}}
-The Azure SGX plugin is not tied to Azure.
-We may however switch to Intel's device plugin in the future.
-{{</note>}}
+If you are creating your SGX enabled kubernetes cluster using a service offered by a cloud provider, you will usually not need to choose your own.
+For example following [the quickstart guide](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-aks-get-started) for a confidential computing cluster on AKS will create the cluster including SGX device plugin.

+## Out-of-process attestation

+Applications running in an enclave require a generated quote to perform remote attestation.
+To do this Intel SGX supports two modes:
+* In-process: The software generating the quote is part of the enclave application
+* Out-of-process: The software generating the quote is not part of the actual enclave application, this requires the Intel SGX Architectural Enclave Service Manager (AESM) to run on the system

+While Marbles build with [Ego]({{< ref "docs/tasks/build-service-ego" >}}) perform in-process attestation, other frameworks, such as [Graphene]({{< ref "docs/tasks/build-service-graphene" >}}), use out-of-process attestation.
+If you are planning to deploy your confidential application on kubernetes using out-of-process attestation, you will need to expose AESM to your application in some way.

+For clusters created on AKS you can follow [this guide](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-out-of-proc-attestation) to make your deployments able to use AESM for quote generation.

 ## Manually deploying an SGX device plugin

 For different reasons, you may want to deploy the device plugin manually.
-This requires two steps.
-First, add `tolerations` and `resources` to your Kubernetes deployment spec as outlined below.
+Intel provides [a guide](https://intel.github.io/intel-device-plugins-for-kubernetes/cmd/sgx_plugin/README.html#installation) to install their SGX plugin, however you may use any implementation exposing the SGX resource on the cluster.
+You will need to adjust your deployments to request the SGX resource provided by the plugin:

 ```yaml
 apiVersion: apps/v1